neuro-inc/neuro-cli/apolo-sdk/docs/config_reference.rst

    *Read-only* :class:`~dataclasses.dataclass` for describing a cluster configuration.

-   Clusters are loaded on login to the Neuro platform and updated on :meth:`Config.fetch` call.
+   Clusters are loaded on login to the Apolo platform and updated on :meth:`Config.fetch` call.

    :meth:`Config.switch_cluster` changes the active cluster.